|Nutrition Facts (per serving)|

 - 3 cups of water

-Combine parsley, garlic, lemon juice, 2 tablespoons of olive oil, and oregano, and a little more salt, and stuff the stomach cavities.
+Combine parsley, garlic, lemon juice, two tablespoons of olive oil, oregano, and a little more salt.

-Pour the wine and water into the bottom of a large baking pan (about 15 3/4 X 13 3/4 or equivalent).
+Pour the wine and water into the bottom of a large baking pan (about 15 3/4 inches by 13 3/4 inches or equivalent).

 Brush a piece of paper with oil.